Curious about investing in manganese? Here’s a brief overview of the manganese industry, from supply and demand to how to invest.

-Looking at supply, major producers of manganese have mining operations in Australia, Gabon and China, as well as South Africa, which holds 80 percent of the world’s reserves.
-Global manganese production reached 18 million metric tons in 2018, a slight increase from 2017, according to the US Geological Survey.
+Looking at supply, major producers have manganese mining operations in Australia, Gabon and China, as well as South Africa, which holds 80 percent of the world’s reserves.
+Global manganese production reached 19 million metric tons in 2019, a slight increase from 2018, according to the US Geological Survey.

-Investors looking to jump into the manganese market may find it challenging to get exposure to the metal.
-While a number of large companies are involved in manganese production, it is difficult to find major producers of manganese that are not listed privately.
+Investors looking to jump into the manganese market may find it challenging to gain exposure to the metal.
+While a number of large companies are involved in manganese production, it is difficult to find major manganese producers that are not listed privately.

-Investors interested in smaller companies may want to look at manganese juniors.
-A few are listed below — all trade on Canadian, American or Australian exchanges, and all had market caps of above $2 million as of September 5, 2019:
+Investors interested in smaller manganese mining companies may want to look at juniors.
+A few are listed below — all trade on Canadian, American or Australian exchanges, and all had market caps between $5 million and $225 million as of January11, 2021:

 - American Manganese (TSXV:AMY,OTC Pink:AMYZF)

 This is an updated version of an article originally published by the Investing News Network in 2017.

 Don’t forget to follow us @INN_Resource for real-time news updates!